Natasha Allegri: Adventure Time

 While in college at the University of Arizona in Tucson, her friend, and creator of Adventure Time, Pendleton Ward, contacted her about working on Adventure Time and she worked on the show for five seasons.
 To begin working on the show, she moved to California, and dropped out of college over her father's objections.
 While working on the show, Allegri began drawing gender-swapped web comics of the show's characters, including "Fionna and Cake" as her gender-swapped versions of Finn and Jake.
 Eventually, after being showcased on Frederator's popular Adventure Time tumblr, these characters were featured in full episodes of Adventure Time—debuting in the episode "Fionna and Cake".
 Since August 6, 2013, she has also written and illustrated Fionna and Cake comics for BOOM!
 Studios.
 Allegri also posted art of "Fionna the Human" and "Cake the Cat" online during the show's earliest seasons, while working as a storyboard artist.
 It was later developed into a series entitled Adventure Time: Fionna and Cake.

 Bee and PuppyCat

 Allegri created and produced her own animated short, Bee and PuppyCat, for Frederator Studios' YouTube channel Cartoon Hangover which was released on July 11, 2013.
-The episode introduces viewers to Bee, a recently unemployed youth, and PuppyCat, a small and mysterious creature resembling both a dog and a cat.
+The episode introduces viewers to Bee, a recently unemployed slacker, and PuppyCat, a small and mysterious creature resembling both a dog and a cat.
 Bee takes PuppyCat in and, in return, he helps her find strange temp work, in this case babysitting a giant fish named Wallace in Fishbowl Space.
 In response to the success of the short, Frederator launched a Kickstarter on October 14, 2013, to raise funds for a full season.
 The Kickstarter was successful, raising Frederator $872,133 toward the production of Bee and PuppyCat, the animated series.
 This exceeded their original goal of $600,000 and made them the 10th most crowdfunded Video and Film project to date.